pavlovanadia/genotype_to_phenotype/scripts/README.md

 * ## [pleiotropy_analysis.ipynb](https://github.com/pavlovanadia/genotype_to_phenotype/blob/main/scripts/pleiotropy_analysis.ipynb)

 Jupiter notebook with pleiotropy analysis separately in mice and humans.
-Contains the calculation of descriptive statistics for HPO and MPO terms, the creation of graphs, and the formation of intermediate datasets.
+Contains the calculation of descriptive statistics for HPO and MPO terms, the creation of plots, and the formation of intermediate datasets.

 * ## [low2system.py](https://github.com/pavlovanadia/genotype_to_phenotype/blob/main/scripts/low2system.py)